vkretov/statsd-attributes/README.md

 					"statsd-qa-sf.otenv.com",
 					8125,
 					"dev",
+					null, //// <- null in this case will cause the lib to determine the datacenter
+					      ////    from the machine name, basically using the first two chars machine name
 					"availability-na",
 					60,
 					() => _logger.LogError("statsd initialization failed"));
 }
 ```
 *It is important that the service type follows this format, `appname-region`*  In the above example appname is **availability** and region is **na**.
 Failure back off is the time in seconds to wait between StatsD client initialization in case of a failure.
 Failure callback is just that, a facility to pass in an action to be executed up on Statsd client initialization, in our case we just log it.

 ###Controller Annotation
 Annotate controller method with specifying a name, in this case the method name, *Transactions*.
 Second parameter *ApiVersionPattern*, is used in specifying a regular expression for the purposes of determining the version of the API.